The days of sending a primitive, old-fashioned letter in the mail are over… right?

 A strong marketing strategy is critical for real estate success.
 It may seem obvious, but to sell land, you have to reach buyers with the desire and means to buy it.
 The question is… how do I get my property in front of the right audience?

 Believe it or not, direct mail is an extremely valuable and effective form of land marketing.
 It’s a great way to reach the right audience and connect with them on a personal level.

 Not convinced?
 Check out these statistics that are proof the direct mail approach may very well be the missing ingredient in your land marketing strategy.

-According to the Data and Marketing Association (DMA), in 2018, the direct mail customer response rate was 9% and the prospect response rate was 4.9%.
+According to the Association of National Advertising (ANA), in 2018, the direct mail customer response rate was 9% and the prospect response rate was 4.9%.
 The customer response rate for email and paid search marketing was 1%.
 The response rate for social media was 1% and believe it or not, digital marketing came in last at a rate of 0.3%.